maximz/autobackup/readme.md

-# Simple Linux automatic backups to local and cloud storage
+# Simple, automated backups to local and cloud storage from Linux servers

 ## Overview